cichowlasp/iCloud_Bypass/README.md

 - if it still won't work try this in Terminal chmod +x path_to_iCloud_bypass

 ## bypass.cpp
 - that's file with code i wrote.
-It's not perfect I know still learnig :)
+It's not perfect I know still learning :)